CGR 5th Class 4-6-0 1891: Central South African Railways

 During the Second Boer War, control of all railways in the Orange Free State and Transvaal was taken over by the Imperial Military Railways.
 At the end of the war in 1902, the ten ex-OVGS locomotives came onto the roster of the Central South African Railways (CSAR), where they were renumbered in the ranges from 315 to 317 and 326 to 332.

 In 1904, the CSAR reboilered three of these locomotives, no. 327, 328 and 329, with larger boilers with Belpaire fireboxes which were equipped with Drummond tubes.
 This involved the installation of cross-water tubes into the firebox, as featured on the London and South Western Railway's T9 Class and L11 Class, in an attempt to increase the heating surface area of the water, albeit at the cost of increased boiler complexity.
 Visible external evidence of the presence of Drummond tubes was the rectangular inspection covers which were attached to the sides of the firebox, just ahead of the cab.

 The larger boilers and Drummond tubes increased their heating surface by 272.72 sqft and, at a higher operating boiler pressure of 180 psi, these three locomotives were able to easily haul the load of the next higher class.
-Since by then, however, these locomotives were being withdrawn from mainline traffic, no more such reboilerings were carried out.
+Since by then, however, these locomotives were being withdrawn from mainline traffic, no more reboilering was done.